 Creating a curated checklist of essential items will ensure you don't leave anything vital behind.
 Here are some items you shouldn't forget to pack:

-• ravel documents: Passports, IDs, visas, travel insurance, and copies of all important documents.
+Travel documents: Passports, IDs, visas, and copies of important documents.

 When packing, think in terms of multi-functionality.
 A lightweight scarf can double as a cover-up, a headscarf, or an accessory to change up your outfit.
 A microfiber towel can be used for picnics, as a travel blanket, or even for spontaneous beach visits.
 By selecting items with multiple uses, you can reduce the number of things you need to pack.